Dr. Laleh Amiri-Kordestani, MD

 Professor of Medical Oncology and Director of Research, The Christie Hospital; Molecular & Clinical Cancer Sciences University of Manchester, Manchester, United Kingdom

 John Radford is Professor of Medical Oncology and Director of Research at The Christie Hospital, Manchester.
 Research interests are focused on developing and testing new ways of treating lymphoma and monitoring the effectiveness of these treatments using novel biomarkers, studying late effects of chemotherapy on fertility, heart function and the risk of second cancers and investigating how best to prevent or minimise the impact of these in people cured of lymphoma.

 Conference Topic: Plenary Lecture - Long-term cardiovascular outcomes in survivors of Hodgkin's LymphomaRead More...

 John is chair of the UK National Cancer Research Institute (NCRI) Lymphoma Clinical Studies Group, a member NCRI Hodgkin Lymphoma sub-group and chief investigator for many national and international trials.

-Dr. Simon Ray
+Prof. Simon Ray